 As an added precaution, automatic flood stopping units should be considered.
 The units contain two solenoid valves that connect between the shutoff valves and the hoses.
 A sensor, mounted beneath the hoses, detects a leak and stops water flow at the control valve.
 Installation is just as simple as changing the hoses.

 During vacations or when you will be away from home, the water supply to your washer should be turned off.
 A burst hose is going to pump hundreds of gallons of water each day into your home.
-I had a hose burst and caught it very quickly but still had two inches of water everywhere.
-I can only imagine if I had been away for any period of time.
+We had a hose burst and caught it very quickly but still had two inches of water everywhere.
+We can only imagine if we had been away for any period of time.

 Clothes Dryer Safety